sasdf/ctf/tasks/2019/BalsnCTF/crypto/harc4/README.md

 To avoid some participants find an exploit on the lost continent, I decided to harden it by adding a suffix to it.

+## Fun facts
+* This task is written during the midterm week.
+I always become super creative on everything except my midterm when midterm is coming.

 # Solution
 Will be released 72 hours after the end of competition.